jjvanzon/Circular-Language-Spec/spec/events/events.md

 The concept of events is nothing more than a combination of constructs: an array of command references, a command interface and supporting the command interface, registering the command inside the array of command references and then calling all the commands in the array at specific times.

-Even though it is just a combination of some other constructs, it is such an important concept, that the new computer language explicitly defines it as a sepate construct, following the footsteps of other programming environments, that did this as well.
+Even though it is just a combination of some other constructs, it is such an important concept, that Encircle explicitly defines it as a sepate construct, following the footsteps of other programming environments, that did this as well.

-The documentation will also show how events look in the diagram notation of the new computer language.
+The documentation will also show how events look in the diagram notation of Encircle.

 ### Prime Event Example: Button Clicked